The Overturning of History, the Beginning of the Rising Phoenix

 [Hagia Sophia, Constantinople, Byzantine Empire]

-Even after all the troubles he went for the last decade - the Siege of Constantinople and the aftermath, his authority remained unquestioned.
+Even after enduring the siege of Constantinople and the endless trials of governance, his authority remained unchallenged.

 The bells of the grand Hagia Sophia chimed, marking the historic occasion that had taken place within its hallowed walls.